franciskershaw/game-of-fives/README.md

 | Option to play against a human player | 2 | 1
 | **Total** | 25 | 25

- From this reserach, I concluded that the features I wanted to implement into Game of Fives were mostly viable when compared to their importance in this project.
+From this research, I concluded that the features I wanted to implement into Game of Fives were mostly viable when compared to their importance in this project.
 However, it became clear early on that I would not be able to add functionality allowing players to compete against other human players.
-While this would have been a really exciting prospect, implementation of this option would have been beyond my current coding capabilities and comparitively not as important for the completion of my other user journeys.
+While this would have been a really exciting prospect, implementation of this option would have been beyond my current coding capabilities and comparatively not as important for the completion of my other user journeys.

  ### Scope Plane